 Skip to main content

-A self-authored rule is a hypothesis, not a fact.
-Since v0.6, harness_rule_add records a candidate, and the harness gathers evidence — automatically, with no human involved — before trusting it: Candidates are injected into the system context (under the “Provisional rules (under evaluation)” heading) — a rule must be in force to be measurable — but the agent and every reader can see they are unproven.
+A newly written rule is a hypothesis, not a fact.
+The repair agent records a candidate, and the harness gathers evidence — automatically, with no human involved — before trusting it.
+Neither agent can promote a rule; an agent that approved its own work would be a self-approving loop, which is precisely what this page exists to prevent: Candidates render in their scope file under the “Provisional rules (under evaluation)” heading — a rule must be in force to be measurable — so any reader can see they are unproven.
+Retrieval may narrow the active rules in a file; it never filters candidates, because filtering a trial would starve it.

 Replay validation — the strong path